axvr/axvr.io/content/projects/ascribe/comparison/index.md

   [GitHub](https://github.com/)'s file type detection can be overridden using the [`linguist-language` attribute][]), this makes `.gitattributes` parsers much more useful than their `.editorconfig` counterparts.
+- Global `.gitattributes` file are possible (although not recommended).

 [`linguist-language` attribute]: https://github.com/github/linguist#using-gitattributes